jrwyx/bsgc-calendar/README.md

 **3. Sync to Android:**

 The  Google Calendar app for Android does not natively support directly subscribing to webcal:// links or adding calendar URLs from within the mobile interface.
-To add a webcal feed to an Android device, you must subscribe via the Google Calendar desktop website first, then sync it to your phone.
+To add a webcal feed to an Android device, you must subscribe via the Google Calendar desktop website first, then sync it to your phone, tablet, etc.
 - Open the Google Calendar app on your Android device.
 - Tap the Menu icon (three lines) and go to Settings.
 - Find the newly added calendar in the list (you may need to tap Show more).